kylavaloria/kylavaloria/README.md

 **`Data Analyst (Developer/Graphic Designer/Photographer)`**

-   • 🍓 I'm a sophomore, studying Bachelor of Science in Computer Science at Polytechnic University of the Philippines </br>
+   • 🍓 A sophomore, studying Bachelor of Science in Computer Science at Polytechnic University of the Philippines </br>
    • 🧷 From Alaminos City, Pangasinan, Philippines </br>
-   • 🎀 I'm currently working on Java system development projects </br>
+   • 🎀 Currently working on Java system development projects </br>
-   • 🦢 I'm looking to collaborate with future projects and hackathons </br>
+   • 🦢 Looking to collaborate with future projects and hackathons </br>
-   • 🧸 I'm interested in data analytics, web development, project management, and startups </br>
+   • 🧸 Interested in data analytics, web development, project management, and startups </br>
-   • 🍄 My hobbies are traveling, scrolling on Reddit, photography, and graphic design </br>
+   • 🍄 Hobbies are traveling, scrolling on Reddit, photography, and graphic design </br>
    • 🧚‍♀️ Fun fact: I'm obsessed with MBTI, BTW I'm an INTJ-T 3w4 </br>

 ---